wbchristerson/perfect-matchings/README.md

   <img src="images/screenshots/match-automatic.png" alt="Automatically generated maximum matching displayed.">
 </p>

 Upon selecting the option to watch the algorithm, the steps of the algorithm will be displayed with changes occurring every few seconds (with a pause button available).
-The image below on the left is a still of the initial greedy matching generation and the image below on the right is a still of the identification of an augmenting path to increase the size of the matching.
+The first image below is a still of the initial greedy matching generation and the second image below is a still of the identification of an augmenting path to increase the size of the matching.

 <p align="center">
   <img src="images/screenshots/matching-watch-A.png" alt="Greedy matching search view.">